bindhu100/liri-node-app/README.md

 https://drive.google.com/file/d/1LdKEju-_oRYpAtqRKpJiMW9rcM5NwDCQ/view?usp=sharing

-<h3>Function: Concert</h3>
+<h3><font color="red">Function for Concert</font></h3>
-if user will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:
+If user will search the Bands in Town Artist Events API for an artist and render the following information about each event to the terminal:

 <ul>
 <li>Name of the venue</li>
 <li>Venue location</li>
 <li>Date of the Event</li>
 </ul>